 These Alfen ICU B.V.
-General Terms and Conditions of Sale 2024-I, are used by Alfen ICU B.V., registered with the Dutch Chamber of Commerce under number 64998363 with its principal place of business at Hefbrugweg 79, 1332 AM Almere, the Netherlands, hereinafter ‘Alfen’.
+General Terms and Conditions of Sale 2024-II, are used by Alfen ICU B.V., registered with the Dutch Chamber of Commerce under number 64998363 with its principal place of business at Hefbrugweg 79, 1332 AM Almere, the Netherlands, hereinafter ‘Alfen’.

 General terms and conditions of sale